piknotech/gnimag/README.md

 If you're new to _gnimag_, you can read on how it works or how you execute it:

 - ❓ Tutorial
-- 💡 How Does Gnimag Work
+- 💡 How Does _gnimag_ Work

-If you want to contribute to _gnimag_ (for example, implement an auto-player for a new game), have a look here:
+If you want to contribute to _gnimag_ (for example, implement _gnimag_ for a new game, or fix existing bugs), have a look here:

 - ⚙️ Technical Documentation
 - 👩‍💻 Developing